mercadopago/devsite-docs/guides/additional-content/reports/available-money/introduction.en.md

 >
 > Important
 >
-> As of December 5th, you will no longer be able to create new Money withdrawn reports.
+> As of December 5th, you will no longer be able to create new **Available Balance** reports.
 In order to keep tracking all the transfers, withdrawals and movements of your available money, [please use the Releases report.](https://bit.ly/3zCb1ye)
 ------------

 ----[mlb]----